 What Can You Put in a Living Trust?

-Essentially, you can put anything that you own into a living trust.
-Common examples include:
+You can put virtually anything that you own into a living trust.

-As an example, if you choose to put your house in a living trust, this can help your heirs avoid probate court and estate taxes, and possibly protect your home from creditors.
-But while the trust can be designed to avoid probate costs, it must file tax returns and value assets after you die.
+As an example, some types of trusts can help your heirs avoid probate court and estate taxes while protecting your home from creditors.
+However, while trusts can avoid probate costs, they still must file tax returns and value assets after you die.

 You should also note that financial experts sometimes recommend not transferring certain assets to a trust.
-One example includes retirement assets like IRAs, 401(k)s and 403(b)s.
-This transfer could trigger income taxes if the retirement assets are treated as a cash out.
+One example includes retirement accounts, such as IRAs, 401(k)s and 403(b)s.
+This transfer could trigger income taxes if you treat the retirement assets as a cash out.

-Health savings accounts (HSAs) and medical savings accounts (MSAs) are other examples of assets that do not get transferred to living trusts.
-Money for these accounts is taken pre-tax from your paycheck, therefore you don’t pay taxes on them.
-So putting them in a trust would not give you additional tax benefits.
+Health savings accounts (HSAs) and medical savings accounts (MSAs) are other examples of assets that do not transfer to living trusts.
+Money for these accounts is pre-tax, so you don’t pay taxes on them, and putting them in a trust does not give you additional tax benefits.
 However, you can name a trust as a beneficiary to facilitate the distribution of assets after you die.

 Finally, if you have assets in another country, you may want to confirm with an estate lawyer in that country whether you can move these international assets to a U.S.-based trust.